 5. The strategy section

-When you write the strategy section of your waste management services business plan, remember to cover key elements such as your competitive edge, pricing strategy, sales & marketing plan, milestones, and risks and mitigants.
+When you write the strategy section of your waste management company business plan, remember to cover key elements such as your competitive edge, pricing strategy, sales & marketing plan, milestones, and risks and mitigants.

 In the competitive edge subsection, elaborate on what makes your company stand out from competitors.
 This becomes especially important if you're a startup, aiming to carve a place for yourself amidst established players in the marketplace.